deagahelio/finesse/README.md

 - Rotate 180: `'`
 - Hold: `shift`

-Then change the hotkeys in `finesse.au3` to match your keyboard layout
+Then change the hotkeys in `finesse.au3` to match your keyboard layout.

+## Controls

+The key bindings are the same as the inverted 40-key control scheme from Keyblox:

+- Number row: 180 rot
+- Upper row: CW rot
+- Home row: inital rot
+- Lower row: CCW rot

+The placement is left-aligned.